mapbox/maki/README.md

 ### Icon Requests

-Maki welcomes icon requests from map-makers in need of a points of interest icon.
-Open an issue to make a request, and make sure to provide the required information outlined in the issue.
+Maki welcomes icon requests from people in need of points of interest icons.
+Open an issue to make a request, and make sure to provide the required information outlined in the issue template.

 ### Contributing